 KARREEM TO THE LAKERS (1975)

-The most significant of the three trades came in 1975 when the Bucks traded 28 year old Kareem Abdul-Jabbar (by request) for Elmore Smith, Dave Myers, Junior Bridgeman and Brian Winters.
+The most significant of the three trades came in 1975, when the Bucks traded 28-year-old Kareem Abdul-Jabbar (by request) for Elmore Smith, Dave Myers, Junior Bridgeman and Brian Winters.
 Now that is what you call a steal!
-Highway robbery by the Lakers who ended up winning 5 NBA championships with Kareem.
+Highway robbery by the Lakers, who ended up winning five NBA championships with Roger Murdock.

 NO MO MO IN PHILLY (1986)

-Another frowned upon big man trade happened a decade later in 1986 when the 76ers traded away Moses Malone, Terry “alcohol in his gatorade” Catledge and 2 future 1st round picks for………JEFF RULAND AND CLIFF ROBINSON (no not Cliff with the headband Robinson).
+Another frowned upon big man trade happened a decade later in 1986, when the 76ers traded away Moses Malone, Terry “alcohol in his Gatorade” Catledge and two future 1st round picks for………JEFF RULAND AND CLIFF ROBINSON (no, not Cliff with the headband and weed Robinson).

 Sixers owner Harold Katz saw Moses as over the hill.
 Malone could have been over the mountain and spent the rest of his career dropkicking the ball into the basket and still have been better than Ruland.
 To put how bad this trade was in perspective, consider this: Malone scored more points in his first five games on the Bullets than Ruland would score in his entire Sixers career.
 (Cliff Robinson for Terry Catledge was a wash, with Robinson being slightly better but Catledge being a lot healthier.
 And as reader Steve pointed out, the Sixers also shipped off two future first round draft picks, )